 How My Vietnam Trekking Tour Was

-Thanks to the very careful team leader, we had a very good support for the journey.
+Thanks to the very careful team leader, we had very good support for the journey.
 He runs this Vietnam trekking tour usually so he knows how to sort out things easily.
-He has ordered 2 porters to help my team (12 people) carrying the stuffs needed.
-And above all, he brought a lot of foods that can make us gain weight even the trekking was so hard.
+He has ordered 2 porters to help my team (12 people) carry the stuff needed.
+And above all, he brought a lot of foods that can make us gain weight even though the trekking was so hard.

 This is our schedule for the trip that you can consider: